UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What are safe carbon monoxide levels in a home?

 The ideal level of carbon monoxide in a home is 0 parts per million (ppm).
 According to the EPA, average levels in homes without gas stoves vary from 0.5 to 5 ppm.
-Levels near properly adjusted gas stoves are often 5 to 15 ppm and those near poorly adjusted stoves may be 30 ppm or higher.
+Levels near properly adjusted gas stoves are often 5 to 15 ppm, and those near poorly adjusted stoves may be 30 ppm or higher.

 Do electric heaters produce carbon monoxide?

 No, electric appliances do not burn fuel and therefore do not produce carbon monoxide.
-This applies to electric space heaters, electric water heaters, and electric furnaces.
+This rule applies to electric space heaters, electric water heaters, and electric furnaces.

 About the Author